btlindert/actant-1/batch/README.md

 | 7      | HHMM            | What time was your final awakening?                                | yes         |
 | 8      | HHMM            | What time did you get out of bed for the day?                      | yes         |

-So an example csv would look like this:
+So an example `.csv` sleep diary would look like this:

 Date, inBedTime, lightsOffTime, sol, awakenings, awakeningsDuration, wakeTime, outOfBedTime
 16-10-2009, 2230, 2345,  45, 1,  30, 0700, 0730